Posting of drivers to UK – what rules apply?

 According to TCA (Annex 31, Part A, Section 2, Art.
 3, paragraph 4), drivers employed by road haulage operators established in the EU, who transit through the territory of UK without loading or unloading of goods, are exempted from posting rules.
 In case of transit there is no obligation to register drivers in the IMI system.

 The Trade and Cooperation Agreement concluded between the EU and UK regulates many aspects of the road transport operations performed between the territory of both parties.
 According to TCA drivers employed by EU transport operators, performing cabotage operations on UK territory, are considered as posted to UK and as a result shall be registered in the IMI system.
 All transport operations carried out between all EU Member States and the UK are treated as bilateral operations, regardless of the Member State in which the EU transport operator is established.
-However, a driver will be posted to an EU Member State in case he/she is loading or unloading goods to/from UK in a Member State, other than the country of establishment.
-EU drivers will not be posted to UK territory when in transit and in case of carrying goods between the UK and a third country.

 Previous Post